Why being ‘always on’ can reduce productivity

 4. Provide access to support lines

 If your employees are showing signs of ‘burnout’ or struggling with telepressure, you can help them by providing access to mental health support lines.
-They can be simple to implement and provides your workforce with a practical tool to help proactively manage their mental health.
+They can be simple to implement and provide your workforce with a practical tool to help proactively manage their mental health.

 As part of Benenden Healthcare for Business, your employees will have access to qualified therapists through our 24/7 mental health helpline and support.